 Sleigh Bells & Jingle Bells

 Harness sleigh bells have been in existence since Medieval times, and have been used as musical instruments since at least the late 18th century when Mozart used them in an instrumental work.
 The bells are made from sheet metal bent into a spherical shape with a small ball bearing or short metal rod inside to create the jingle sound.
 For musician use, they can be attached to leather (harness) straps or mounted on large sticks.
 Who hasn't been put into the Christmas mood when listening to Leroy Anderson's 1948 light orchestra standard, Sleigh Ride with the prominent sleigh bells.
-We use sleigh bells on a couple of ur Christmas standards.
+We use sleigh bells on a couple of our Christmas standards.

-Noticibly smaller and quieter than sleigh bells, jingle bells are usually mounted on sticks or semi-circular straps.
+Noticeably smaller and quieter than sleigh bells, jingle bells are usually mounted on sticks or semi-circular straps.

 Recorders and Whistles